-- 15.7 Public Space Contributions: The amount of Public Space Contributions received has decreased compared to the previous reporting year, although the amount paid to Parish Councils has increased. - 17.8 Waste: The recycling rate has decreased by 0.5%, however it is still exceeding the recycling target. - Primary Shopping Areas: The Non-A1 % target has been exceeded in both 17.9 Andover and Romsey.
+- Public Space Contributions: The amount of Public Space Contributions received has significantly increased compared to the previous reporting year, although the amount paid to Parish Councils has decreased.
+These figures exclude CIL contributions to the Borough and Parish which may also be allocated to public open space. - 17.8 Waste: The recycling rate has increased by 1%, and is still exceeding the recycling target. - 17.9 Primary Shopping Areas: The Non-A1 percentage target has been exceeded in both Andover and Romsey.